RuminantFarmSystems/RuFaS/SoilCrop-Tasks-August-2022.md

     ```
 11. After writing these 8 tests, there is one additional test to write. `cut()` is a side-effect function, meaning that
 it doesn't return anything.
 Instead, it changes the objects that were given as input.
 One potential problem with these
-functions is that it can be hard to keep track of all the bits that have changed.
+functions is that it can be hard to keep track of all the things that have changed.
 Up until now, we've only tested
 attributes in an isolated way: create a mock, change the mock, test one value.
 But, we need to make sure that all of
 the values are calculated correctly **at the same time**.
 So, our final test will do just that: